tcezard/eva-sub-cli/README.md

 Docker provides an easy way to run eva-sub-cli without installing dependencies separately.
 This method requires just Python 3.8+ and [Docker](https://docs.docker.com/engine/install/) to be installed.
-Once it is setup, you can either clone the git repository, or download the newest tagged release from [here](https://github.com/EBIvariation/eva-sub-cli/tags):
+Once it is set up, you can either clone the git repository, or download the newest tagged release from [here](https://github.com/EBIvariation/eva-sub-cli/tags):
 ```bash
 git clone git@github.com:EBIvariation/eva-sub-cli.git